 Two new products have arrived in the National Theatre Wales Shop today.

-You can now own your very own copy of our beautiful Year 2 Poster,…Continue
+You can now own your very own copy of our beautiful Year 2 Poster, printed on quality paper with a real high-art feel to…Continue

 Added by Jen Thornton on February 24, 2012 at 15:00 — No Comments

 National Theatre Wales are seeking an individual with experience of events promotion and marketing to support our marketing campaign for NTW18 'The Radicalisation Of Bradley Manning' throughout Wales.